 I began serving on the Standards Committee in 2009 and have served as the chair of the committee since 2015.
-I have also served as the Evidence Based Practice Continuing Education Review Committee co-chair for 2 years and am currently working with the Maintenance of Certification Task Force.
+I have also served as the Evidence Based Practice Continuing Education Review Committee co-chair for 2 years and am currently working with the Maintenance of Competence Task Force.

 2. What is the best or most rewarding part about volunteering with the BOC?